1. Why Do Dog Paws Smell Like Fritos?

-If you’ve ever given a dog a bath then you know how it’s like.
-Watson would go berserk after a bath since he was a puppy.
+If you’ve ever given a dog a bath then you know what it’s like when your dog goes berserk afterwards.
 Not all dogs do this but more often than not, they go nuts.

 There are many logical reasons why this happens.
 When they do a full-body shake, they are trying to dry themselves off while removing any water that got in its ears.
 They also do it to relieve themselves of pent-up stress.

 That initial outburst is your dog’s way of saying “It’s finally over!
 I am so getting out of here!”
 Bathing involves a lot of manhandling which dogs are not particularly fond of.
 They have to release this pent up negative energy.
 There’s actually a term for it called FRAPS or Frantic Random Activity Periods.

 Dogs in the wild do not take baths.
 Instead, they roll around in mud and dirt to mask their scent to enable them to hunt to their prey which they’ve done for millennia.
 They inherited this trait from their wolf ancestors that even roll on dead carcasses and other disgusting stuff to bring the scent back to their pack.
 It’s like a human version of taking pictures and showing your friends and family what you’ve been up to or where you’ve been.

 If you notice your dog rolling around the house after a bath, they are simply trying to recreate the scent identity that they lost.
 They actually don’t mind smelling like a dog.
 It’s only us humans that want our dogs to smell like Lavender.

 A couple of things you should know – do not use human shampoo on dogs.
 Doing so can alter their skin’s PH.
 Human shampoos are also too fragrant for a dog’s sensitive nose.
 Also, be extra careful when using a hairdryer to dry your pet.
 You may burn their skin without realizing it.